 If I am only coming to campus for lab weeks, when do I have to test?

-Yes, all students who come to campus for any reason must test.
+Yes, all students who come to campus for any reason must have at least one test.
 Test and results must be completed and submitted to email@example.com the Friday before your lab starts.
 If you need to test early, you need to quarantine from the point of testing until coming to campus.
+Students coming from high-risk counties (per ACCD map) will need to provide negative test results in advance of each week they are on campus for labs.

 I just need to pick a book up from the bookstore.
 Do I need to test?